beginning of content

 What is acromegaly?

 Acromegaly is a rare disorder that affects adults and is caused by overproduction of growth hormone.
-Growth hormone (also called human growth hormone, GH or HGH) controls the normal growth of the body’s tissues, organs and bones, as well as helping control its metabolism.
+Growth hormone (also called human growth hormone, GH or HGH) is naturally released from the pituitary gland in your brain.
+This hormone controls the normal growth of your body’s tissues, organs and bones, as well as helping control your metabolism.

 A similar condition, known as gigantism, can occur in children and can make them grow very tall.
-Adults with too much growth hormone don’t grow exceptionally tall because once they have gone through puberty, their long bones don’t grow any longer.
+Adults with acromegaly don’t grow exceptionally tall, even if they have too much growth hormone.
+This is because once they have gone through puberty, their long bones aren’t able to grow any longer.

 What are the symptoms of acromegaly?